voelkerb/powermeter/docu/README_Firmware_2_compile.md

 ## Upload using Arduino-OTA

-* Select the [powermeter] you want to upload to from the available network ports
+* Select the [PowerMeter] you want to upload to from the available network ports
-* If the corresponding [powermeter] is not shown, make sure you are in the same network or try to reset the [powermeter] (unplug it from the socket and plug it back in).
+* If the corresponding [PowerMeter] is not shown, make sure you are in the same network or try to reset the [PowerMeter] (unplug it from the socket and plug it back in).

     <img src="/docu/figures/NetworkPort.png" width="400">